slawlor/ractor/README.md

 ```

 The generated dispatch remains an exhaustive match, so adding an unhandled enum variant is a
 compile error.
-For local actors, `messages = CounterMessage` can also generate the enum from
+For local actors, `message = enum CounterMessage` can also generate the enum from
 handler patterns and parameter types.
 Focused `#[ractor::supervision(...)]` methods provide the
 same dispatch style for supervision events.
 The explicit trait-based API remains available when
 its flexibility is preferable.
 See the [guide](docs/actor-macros.md) and the